What is Sustainable Architecture and Why is It Important?

 Although this is an old building technique, its energy efficiency and indoor comfort benefits are as relevant as ever.

-Those are some materials you can consider.
-You don’t have to use all the materials above; pick something relevant to your building plan and start from there.
+Pro Tip: You don’t have to use all the materials above; pick something relevant to your building plan and start from there.

 Overcoming Challenges in Applying Sustainable Architecture